Debbie Gibson: 2005–2009

 On November 14, 2006, Gibson released the song "Famous" on her official website.
 The song was written by Gibson and Tiziano Lugli and was produced by Lugli.

-In May 2007, the world premiere of Electric Youth: The Musical was unveiled at the Starlight Theatre in Orlando, Florida.
-The musical featured 14 of Gibson's songs and was directed by Dean Parker.
-On August 24, 2007, Gibson and Frankie Avalon hosted Time-Life Presents Dick Clark's American Bandstand 50th Anniversary Collection.

 In September 2007, Gibson considered creating a camp on the West Coast.
 She is the founder and creator of Camp Electric Youth, a children's summer day camp, which ran from July 7–18, 2008.
 It claims to be the first camp of its kind in the Los Angeles area.
 The camp was reportedly attended by "over 120 talented singers, actors, and dancers" from around the world.

 Gibson was a judge for the online talent competition, Total Pop Star, along with Andrew Van Slee (producer and judge) and Joey Lawrence (from Blossom).
 The first season ran from November 12, 2007 – May 30, 2008, though it was later extended to June.
 The show ended abruptly during its second season.
 In May 2008, Gibson performed her 1980s hits, along with her Broadway role songs, during a three-run week at Harrah's in Atlantic City, New Jersey.

 She later appeared on the April 2008 cover of Lavender Magazine (an LGBT magazine in Minnesota) and was interviewed about her career and upcoming projects.
 Then on the 24th, Gibson hosted and performed on Spotlightlive '80s Karaoke Experience in New York singing songs such as "Only in My Dreams", "Out of the Blue", "Love Shack" (an original hit for the B-52's) and "9 to 5".
-She performed with Samantha Fox, Tiffany, & Rick Astley at the Colisée Pepsi in Quebec City, Canada, on April 10, 2009.
+She performed with Samantha Fox, Tiffany, and Rick Astley at the Colisée Pepsi in Quebec City, Canada, on April 10, 2009.

-On March 9, 2009, Gibson released a new song called "Already Gone" on her official website and reverberation, written by Gibson and produced by Fred Coury.
+On March 9, 2009, Gibson released a new song called "Already Gone" on her official website and ReverbNation, written by Gibson and produced by Fred Coury.
 It was accompanied by a music video, released on March 13, 2009, produced by Guy Birtwhistle and directed by John Knowles, which starred Birtwhistle, Gibson, and Steve Valentine.

 2010–present

 In January 2010, an unofficial clip named "Cougar" was uploaded on YouTube.
 She also became a spokesperson for Murad's Resurgence Skin Care and plays piano and sings a line of the song called "Cougar".

-Gibson's song "Rise", from the documentary 3 Billion and Counting, was included on the shortlist for an Academy Award for Best Song in a Film in 2010.
+Gibson's song "Rise", from the documentary 3 Billion and Counting, was included on the shortlist for an Academy Award for Best Original Song in 2010.
 In the summer of 2011, she released Rise on iTunes, and also performed it on Good Morning America in New York.

-Gibson performed as Mother Nature in Cirque Dreams Jungle Fantasy at Foxwoods/MGM Casino from July 27 to September 1, 2010.
+Gibson performed as Mother Nature in Cirque Dreams' Jungle Fantasy at Foxwoods Resort Casino from July 27 to September 1, 2010.